hackclub/jams/jams/batches/webOS/part-2/en-US.md

 new Date().toLocaleString(); is a browser function that gets the current date and formats it into plain text (what we hackers call a String).

-*Note: You don't need to know new Date().toLocaleString, you only need to know how to google "How do I get the current date as a String in JavaScript"*
+*Note: You don't need to know `new Date().toLocaleString`, you only need to know how to google "How do I get the current date as a String in JavaScript"*

 #### How Do I Display the Time?
 We have a value in JavaScript and we want to put it inside of our HTML text.